 The Vanderbilt study highlighted specific smoking patterns and how they influenced screening eligibility.

-“African American smokers tend to smoke fewer cigarettes overall as compared to white smokers, but their lung cancer risk remains high.
-The current guidelines don’t address this discrepancy.”
+“African American smokers tend to smoke fewer cigarettes overall as compared to white smokers, but their lung cancer risk remains high,” Aldrich said, adding that the previous guidelines failed to address this discrepancy.

 Uncovering Multiple Disparities

 In total, the researchers analyzed data from 48,364 “ever-smokers” enrolled in the Southern Community Cohort Study, among whom 1,269 patients developed lung cancer.
 African American smokers comprised 67 percent of the overall cohort.
 The study was one of the largest evaluations ever done of the USPSTF lung cancer screening guidelines in African American smokers.